 The Pays Foyen is ideally located near major tourist sites that you will not fail to visit during your stay.
+Here are some ideas for visits around the Pays Foyen.

 The Pays de Bergerac, in the south-west of the Dordogne, offers a vast tourist area very rich in regional peculiarities.
 He's there Gateway to Périgord Pourpre (this color being in harmony with the wine) and constitutes an ideally located destination to fully enjoy the treasures of the Dordogne valley and more generally of the Dordogne.
 Take the time to stroll through the many alleys of the city, to discover the treasures of the city and the museums: the museum of national interest of tobacco, the wine museum, the Récollets cloister and the Bergerac wine house.